TerraColor NextGen Frequently Asked Questions

 Most satellites image the earth in a variety of spectral bands (or wavelengths of light).
 Some of these are visible to the human eye (like green light) and some are not (like infrared light).
 A true color image is created when the image is built from the satellite's spectral bands corresponding to the red, green and blue wavelengths of light.
 Since the human eye is also sensitive to red, green and blue light, the NextGen image colors look "true" much the same as a person would see them from an aircraft.
 (Sometimes the terms "true color" and "natural color" are used interchangeably, but we prefer true color so there is no confusion.)
 Not all satellite images are true color, some vendors create false color images incorporating infrared bands, then manipulate the colors to try to make it look more natural (we call this "simulated natural color").
 Since the colors cannot look truly realistic, sometimes you end up with strange artifacts like a blue patch in the middle of a desert where there is clearly no lake.
 This can cause problems in understanding the imagery, and it may not match well with other true color imagery of the same area.

 Does NextGen offer complete coverage of the globe?

 Yes, unlike some other vendors, we offer off-the-shelf coverage of the entire planet with no gaps or holes.
-This makes NextGen perfect for virtual globe applications that require full coverage of the globe.
+This makes NextGen perfect for virtual globe applications that require complete coverage of the earth.